Ramanan-Natarajan/arch-kata/Readme.md

 #### Details

-Even though the UI is depicted in various services, these will be shown to the users (candidates and companies) as a unified portal.
+- Even though the UI is depicted in various services, these will be shown to the users (candidates and companies) as a unified portal.
 Each would be an MFE - Please refer to the ADR's
+- Matchmaker will send in the candidate story and the Job details to the LLM and will have the right match + scores

+* Some key decisions are in the ADR's